 - Organizing activities - members are welcome to organize fun activities for the Meadow - music, arts and crafts, yoga, etc. We also welcome members of the community to present activities in the garden, just write to the coordinators at firstname.lastname@example.org.

-- Commit to at least one gardening session per month - these are held on Sundays from 10 AM- 12 PM and some Saturdays.
-Gardening sessions are held April--June, take a break for the summer and then September-October.
+- Commit to at least one gardening session per month - these are generally held on weekends Sundays from 10 AM - 12 PM and weekdays (members will get a full schedule).
+Gardening sessions are held April-June, take a break for the summer and then September-October.